MJonesUmich/Battery_Classifier/readme.md

 ## How to Run

-All commands below are verified on Windows 10 PowerShell.
-Other operating systems have not been tested with this repo, so the steps may require adaptation.
+All commands below are operationally verified for executing on a Windows 10 PowerShell instance.
+Other operating systems have not been tested with this repo, and no claims are made for functionality in other operating systems.
+Additional steps may be require adaptation (e.g. Linux, Mac, etc.).

 ### 1. Bootstrap the environment
 ```powershell